chef-boneyard/chef-fundamentals/slides/adding-cookbooks/01_slide.md

 * Information about the cookbook
 * Instructs server what to distribute (dependencies)
 * Specifies the version
-* “Packaging” information
+* "Packaging" information

 # Cookbook Metadata

 Use metadata to define dependencies.

-Dependencies are required when using a cookbook’s components in another cookbook.
+Dependencies are required when using a cookbook's components in another cookbook.

-    depends “classroom”
+    depends "classroom"

 # Cookbook Metadata